Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/staticdefense/explosives_mines.md

 Naval Mines carry a higher amount of components inside, meaning the explosion is greater than one of a landmine and deadly in most cases.
 # naval_mine1
 In order to deploy the **Naval Mine**, first set the chain length by sneaking and scrolling.
-Deploy the landmine on a water block; it will deploy an anchor cart with the mine attached to it with a chain.
+Deploy the navalmine on a water block; it will deploy an anchor cart with the mine attached to it with a chain.
 The cart will submerge, dragging the mine down with it.
 The mine will float above the ground equal to the chain length above the cart at the seafloor.
 # naval_mine2
 [Naval Mines take a few seconds to arm themselves], meaning you can safely deploy them *without* blowing yourself up.